 Embedded System Programming

-Now that you have an idea about embedded systems.
+Now that you have an idea about embedded systems, so let's take a step forward and learn Embedded system.
 I am going to tell you about some basic things, every beginner need to know about embedded system programming before starting their projects.

 1. Choose Programming Language